-- the reverse stock split will result in a sustained per share price that will attract brokers and investors who do not trade in lower priced stocks; - the reverse stock split will result in a per share price that will increase our ability to attract and retain employees and other service providers; or - the market price per share will remain at a level in excess of the \$1.00 minimum bid price as required by NASDAQ, or that we will otherwise meet the requirements of NASDAQ for continued inclusion for trading on The NASDAQ Capital Market.
+- the reverse stock split will result in a sustained per share price that will attract brokers and investors who do not trade in lower priced stocks; - the reverse stock split will result in a per share price that will increase our ability to attract and retain employees and other service providers; or - the market price per share will remain at a level in excess of the \$1.00 minimum bid price as required by Nasdaq, or that we will otherwise meet the requirements of Nasdaq for continued inclusion for trading on The Nasdaq Capital Market.

-There can be no assurance that we will be able to comply with the continued listing standards of The NASDAQ Capital Market.
+There can be no assurance that we will be able to comply with the continued listing standards of The Nasdaq Capital Market.

-We cannot assure you that we will be able to comply with the standards that we are required to meet in order to maintain a listing of our common stock on The NASDAQ Capital Market.
-Our common stock is listed on The NASDAQ Capital Market, and NASDAQ provides various continued listing requirements that a company must meet in order for its stock to continue trading on The NASDAQ Capital Market.
+We cannot assure you that we will be able to comply with the standards that we are required to meet in order to maintain a listing of our common stock on The Nasdaq Capital Market.
+Our common stock is listed on The Nasdaq Capital Market, and Nasdaq provides various continued listing requirements that a company must meet in order for its stock to continue trading on The Nasdaq Capital Market.
 Among these requirements is the requirement that our stock trades at a minimum closing bid price of \$1.00 per share.
-On June 30, 2016, we received a deficiency letter from The NASDAQ Stock Market which provided us a grace period of 180 calendar days, or until December 27, 2016, to regain compliance with the minimum bid price requirement; we subsequently received an additional 180 days (until June 26, 2017) to regain compliance with the requirement.
+On June 30, 2016, we received a deficiency letter from The Nasdaq Stock Market which provided us a grace period of 180 calendar days, or until December 27, 2016, to regain compliance with the minimum bid price requirement; we subsequently received an additional 180 days (until June 26, 2017) to regain compliance with the requirement.
 On May 24, 2017, our stockholders approved an amendment to our amended and restated certificate of incorporation, as amended, authorizing a reverse stock split of our common stock.
 A 1-for-10 ratio for the reverse stock split was subsequently approved by our Board of Directors, and the reverse stock split took effect on May 30, 2017.
 As a result of the reverse stock split, every ten shares of our common stock were automatically combined and converted into one issued and outstanding share of our common stock, with no change in the par value per share.
 As of June 12, 2017 we regained compliance with the minimum bid price requirement.

-As of June 30, 2017, we had stockholders' equity of \$2,241,000 which was not in compliance with NASDAQ Marketplace Rule 5550(b)(1), requiring listed companies to have a minimum stockholders' equity of \$2,500,000 (the "NASDAQ Equity Requirement").
-Subsequent to the end of the quarter ended June 30, 2017, on July 7, 2017, we completed an offering of securities with net proceeds to us of approximately \$2,000,000.
-As a result of the receipt of the proceeds from this offering, we believe that as of the date of this prospectus, we are in compliance with the NASDAQ Equity Requirement.
-However, if our stockholders' equity again falls below \$2,500,000, we will receive a notice from NASDAQ that we are not in compliance with the NASDAQ Equity Requirement, and we will be required to take steps to regain compliance or risk delisting from NASDAQ.
+Our unaudited condensed consolidated balance sheet as of September 30, 2017, as filed in our Quarterly Report on Form 10-Q for the three months ended September 30, 2017, reflected total stockholders' equity of \$2,549,000 which is just above Nasdaq Marketplace Rule 5550(b)(1), requiring listed companies to have a minimum stockholders' equity of \$2,500,000 (the "Nasdaq Equity Requirement").
+If our stockholders' equity falls below \$2,500,000, we will receive a notice from Nasdaq that we are not in compliance with the Nasdaq Equity Requirement, and we will be required to take steps to regain compliance or risk delisting from Nasdaq.

-If we fail to continue to meet all applicable NASDAQ Capital Market requirements in the future and NASDAQ determines to delist our common stock, the delisting could substantially decrease trading in our common stock and adversely affect the market liquidity of our common stock; adversely affect our ability to obtain financing on acceptable terms, if at all, for the continuation of our operations; and harm our business.
+If we fail to continue to meet all applicable Nasdaq Capital Market requirements in the future and Nasdaq determines to delist our common stock, the delisting could substantially decrease trading in our common stock and adversely affect the market liquidity of our common stock; adversely affect our ability to obtain financing on acceptable terms, if at all, for the continuation of our operations; and harm our business.
 Additionally, the market price of our common stock may decline further and stockholders may lose some or all of their investment.